 The multi-disciplinary team of approx 100 staff includes highly-skilled radiologists, radiographers, specialist nurses and other support staff.
 As the cardiac angiography suites (cath labs) are located in radiology, we work closely alongside our cardiology colleagues.

 The Department of Radiology provides a friendly working environment, and maintains a continual interest in quality; audit, research and patient-centred care (see our current vacancies ).
 We welcome informal vacancy enquiries and would be delighted to provide further information upon request.

-For radiographers & radiology assistants, please contact Caz Dyer or Rebecca Hendle.
+For radiographers, admin and clerical & radiology assistants, please contact Caz Dyer Radiology Business Unit Manager (01480 364871).

 For radiology nurses and healthcare support workers, please contact sister Katy Leng.